 Bloating can be a symptom of poor digestion.
 Bloating is when your stomach swells up and you feel heavy.
 Some people can go from having a flat stomach to looking pregnant after eating certain foods.
 Abdominal discomfort and gassiness are symptoms of bloating as well.

 Fatigue can occur after every meal, as digestion with enzyme deficiency requires more energy.
 You may feel tired, sluggish, heavy, or sleepy soon after eating.

 Fatigue has been associated with the release of small inflammation proteins called cytokines.
 Cytokines control the growth and activity of immune and blood cells.
 Cytokines increase after a meal, especially if it’s a high-fat/low-carb meal.

-Fatigue can also be caused by nutritional deficiencies, which is the main problem regarding low enzyme activity or poor nutrient absorption.
+Fatigue can also be caused by nutritional deficiencies, the main problem of low enzyme activity or poor nutrient absorption.

 Furthermore, fatigue in most people occurs due to iron deficiency, B12 deficiency, and folate deficiency.
 These can happen from suboptimal digestion, especially with low stomach acids and inadequate enzymes.

 People who feel tired after meals from poor digestion often feel relieved or energized once they add digestive support to their meals.

 Iron makes red blood cells, which help deliver oxygen into tissues.
 If there is insufficient iron in your body, your body will struggle to produce enough red blood cells and may develop anemia.
 Anemia can keep your cells and tissues from getting enough oxygen.
 The lack of oxygen inhibits mitochondria and creates more oxidative stress, causing you to feel tired.